Defamation and Libel Liability in Florida

 The exposure falls on non-exempt assets: individual bank accounts, taxable brokerage accounts, non-homestead real property, and business interests.
 A defendant with substantial non-exempt liquid assets faces the same collection risk from a defamation judgment as from any other unsecured civil judgment.

-Because defamation liability carries no insurance buffer, asset protection planning matters more than it does for claims that insurance covers first.
-The planning follows the same Florida asset protection framework that applies to any civil liability.
+Defamation liability carries no insurance buffer, which makes asset protection planning more urgent than it is for claims where insurance covers the first layer of exposure.

 Exempt Asset Conversions

-Converting non-exempt assets into exempt categories is the lowest-risk strategy.
+Converting non-exempt assets into exempt categories is the lowest-risk approach.
 Paying down a homestead mortgage, maximizing retirement contributions, and funding exempt annuity or life insurance products all reduce the assets available to a judgment creditor.
-These conversions are permitted under Florida law even after a claim exists.
+These conversions are permitted under Florida law even after a claim exists, provided they are not made with actual intent to defraud a specific creditor.

 An LLC with proper formalities and a multi-member structure provides charging order protection for business interests.
-The defamation plaintiff who obtains a judgment against an individual LLC member can obtain only a charging order lien, not direct access to the LLC’s assets.
-Single-member LLCs do not receive charging order protection in Florida.
+A defamation plaintiff who obtains a judgment against an individual LLC member can obtain only a charging order—a lien on distributions—not direct access to the LLC’s assets.
+Single-member LLCs in Florida do not receive this protection; a bankruptcy trustee can exercise the sole member’s management rights and liquidate the LLC’s assets under In re Ashley Albright.

 Offshore Trust Planning

-A defendant with non-exempt liquid assets above $500,000 and significant defamation exposure may benefit from an offshore trust.
+A defendant with non-exempt liquid assets above $500,000 and meaningful defamation exposure may benefit from an offshore trust.
 An offshore trust places liquid assets beyond the jurisdictional reach of a Florida court.
-A Cook Islands trust costs $20,000 to $25,000 to establish and $5,000 to $10,000 annually to maintain.
+A Cook Islands trust costs $20,000 to $25,000 to establish and $5,000 to $8,000 annually to maintain.

 Timing matters.
 Planning done before any claim arises avoids fraudulent transfer scrutiny entirely.
-Planning done after a defamation lawsuit is filed carries higher risk but remains available for liquid assets.
+Planning done after a defamation lawsuit is filed carries higher risk but remains available for liquid assets—the trust deed includes a Jones clause that authorizes the trustee to pay the specific existing creditor under defined conditions, mitigating the fraudulent transfer exposure.
 Real property within U.S. jurisdiction is harder to protect after a claim because courts can directly control domestic real estate.

 A revocable living trust provides no creditor protection because the grantor retains full control.
 Transferring assets to family members after receiving notice of a defamation claim creates fraudulent transfer liability.
-A domestic asset protection trust formed in another state carries structural vulnerabilities that make it unreliable against a determined creditor pursuing a Florida judgment.
+A domestic asset protection trust formed in another state carries structural vulnerabilities.
+Most importantly, a Florida court may refuse to apply the DAPT state’s law, rendering the trust ineffective against a creditor pursuing a Florida judgment.

 When to Start Planning

-The two-year statute of limitations for defamation claims under Florida law creates a relatively short window for plaintiffs.
+Florida’s two-year statute of limitations creates a relatively short window for plaintiffs.
 A defendant who has not been sued within two years of the publication may face no further liability on that statement.
 Florida follows the single-publication rule, meaning the clock starts on the date of first publication, not the date the plaintiff discovers it.